jatoms-io/io.jatoms.page/_landingpage/peptalk1.md

 ---
 layout: peptalk
 icon: apps
-title: Jatoms
+title: Gecko-Projects
 ---
 Get started quickly with the technology you love!

-Jatoms is an ever growing collection of online executable examples on how to use to create a modular application out of small building blocks.
+Gecko-Projects is an ever growing collection of online executable examples on how to use to create a modular application out of small building blocks.